 Old-school marketers see their audience through the lens of demographics and psychography.
 They ask, for instance, what kind of beverage one likes to have at night.
 They get coffee or tea as the answer.
 But that doesn’t help them understand why they chose that beverage.

-Persona study helps a marketer predict the willingness, frustration and preferences from the subconscious mind of the target audience.
+Persona study helps a marketer predict the willingness, frustration, and preferences from the subconscious mind of the target audience.
 The main focus of persona building is understanding the background and pain points of the customer.

-Asking someone what kind of automobile one likes will generate a broad response like “I like four-wheeler” or “I prefer two-wheeler” is the result of demographics study.
+Asking someone what kind of automobile one likes will generate a broad response like “I like four-wheeler” or “I prefer two-wheeler” is the result of a demographics study.
 But this doesn’t help us find out why the user may be interested in buying a two-wheeler in the first place.

 But if we ask what worries the user and the answer turns out to be long traffic congestion or long drives, we can imply that the user may be interested in a vehicle that consumes lesser fuel too.
 We can then narrow down our options and promote the one vehicle suiting his/her needs the best.
-This is the outcome of buyer persona study.
+This is the outcome of the buyer persona study.